dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 ### About The Book

 This book is about software professionalism.
 It contains a lot of pragmatic advice in an attempt to answer questions, such as: 1) What is a software professional?
 2) How does a professional behave?
 3) How does a professional deal with conflict, tight schedules, and unreasonable managers?
-4) When, and how, should a professional say “no”?
+4) When, and how, should a professional say "no"?
 5) How does a professional deal with pressure?

 But hiding within the pragmatic advice in this book you will find an attitude struggling to break through.
 It is an attitude of honesty, of honor, of self-respect, and of pride.
 It is a willingness to accept the dire responsibility of being a craftsman and an engineer.
 That responsibility includes working well and working clean.
 It includes communicating well and estimating faithfully.
 It includes managing your time and facing difficult risk-reward decisions.

-But that responsibility includes one other thing—one frightening thing.
+But that responsibility includes one other thing — one frightening thing.
 As an engineer, you have a depth of knowledge about your systems and projects that no managers can possibly have.
 With that knowledge comes the responsibility to act.

 ## Acknowledgements

 My career has been a series of collaborations and schemes.
-Though I’ve had many private dreams and aspirations, I always seemed to find someone to share them with.
-In that sense I feel a bit like the Sith, “Always two there are.”
+Though I've had many private dreams and aspirations, I always seemed to find someone to share them with.
+In that sense I feel a bit like the Sith, "Always two there are."

 The first collaboration that I could consider professional was with John Marchese at the age of 13.
 He and I schemed about building computers together.
 I was the brains and he was the brawn.
 I showed him where to solder a wire and he soldered it.
 I showed him where to mount a relay and he mounted it.
 It was a load of fun, and we spent hundreds of hours at it.
 In fact, we built quite a few very impressive-looking objects with relays, buttons, lights, even Teletypes!
 Of course, none of them actually did anything, but they were very impressive and we worked very hard on them.
 To John: Thank you!

 In my freshman year of high school I met Tim Conrad in my German class.
 Tim was smart.
 When we teamed up to build a computer, he was the brains and I was the brawn.
 He taught me electronics and gave me my first introduction to a PDP-8.
 He and I actually built a working electronic 18-bit binary calculator out of basic components.
 It could add, subtract, multiply, and divide.
 It took us a year of weekends and all of spring, summer, and Christmas breaks.
 We worked furiously on it.
 In the end, it worked very nicely.
 To Tim: Thank you!

 Tim and I learned how to program computers.
-This wasn’t easy to do in 1968, but we managed.
+This wasn't easy to do in 1968, but we managed.
 We got books on PDP-8 assembler, Fortran, Cobol, PL/1, among others.
 We devoured them.
 We wrote programs that we had no hope of executing because we did not have access to a computer.
 But we wrote them anyway for the sheer love of it.

 Our high school started a computer science curriculum in our sophomore year.
 They hooked up an ASR-33 Teletype to a 110-baud, dial-up modem.
 They had an account on the Univac 1108 time-sharing system at the Illinois Institute of Technology.
 Tim and I immediately became the de facto operators of that machine.
 Nobody else could get near it.

 The modem was connected by picking up the telephone and dialing the number.
-When you heard the answering modem squeal, you pushed the “orig” button on the Teletype causing the originating modem to emit its own squeal.
+When you heard the answering modem squeal, you pushed the "orig" button on the Teletype causing the originating modem to emit its own squeal.
 Then you hung up the phone and the data connection was established.

 The phone had a lock on the dial.
 Only the teachers had the key.
-But that didn’t matter, because we learned that you could dial a phone (any phone) by tapping out the phone number on the switch hook.
+But that didn't matter, because we learned that you could dial a phone (any phone) by tapping out the phone number on the switch hook.
 I was a drummer, so I had pretty good timing and reflexes.
 I could dial that modem, with the lock in place, in less than 10 seconds.

 We had two Teletypes in the computer lab.
 One was the online machine and the other was an offline machine.
 Both were used by students to write their programs.
 The students would type their programs on the Teletypes with the paper tape punch engaged.
 Every keystroke was punched on tape.
 The students wrote their programs in IITran, a remarkably powerful interpreted language.
 Students would leave their paper tapes in a basket near the Teletypes.

 After school, Tim and I would dial up the computer (by tapping of course), load the tapes into the IITran batch system, and then hang up.
 At 10 characters per second, this was not a quick procedure.
-An hour or so later, we’d call back and get the printouts, again at 10 characters per second.
-The Teletype did not separate the students’ listings by ejecting pages.
+An hour or so later, we'd call back and get the printouts, again at 10 characters per second.
+The Teletype did not separate the students' listings by ejecting pages.
 It just printed one after the next after the next, so we cut them apart using scissors, paper-clipped their input paper tape to their listing, and put them in the output basket.

 Tim and I were the masters and gods of that process.
 Even the teachers left us alone when we were in that room.
 We were doing their job, and they knew it.
 They never asked us to do it.
 They never told us we could.
 They never gave us the key to the phone.
 We just moved in, and they moved out—and they gave us a very long leash.
 To my Math teachers, Mr. McDermit, Mr. Fogel, and Mr. Robien: Thank you!